sourcefuse/loopback4-microservice-catalog/services/task-service/README.md

       queueUrl: process.env.AWS_QUEUE_URL,
     });

-    // Bind the name of the connector this.bind(TaskServiceBindings.CONNECTOR_NAME).to('myConn');
+    // STEP 3: Bind the name of the connector this.bind(TaskServiceBindings.CONNECTOR_NAME).to('myConn');

-    // Bind the BPMN Engine rest url, in this case, we are using
+    // STEP 4: Bind the BPMN Engine rest url, in this case, we are using
     // Camunda version 7
     this.bind(ExportedWorkflowServiceBindingConfig).to({
       useCustomSequence: true,
       workflowEngineBaseUrl: process.env.CAMUNDA_URL,
     });

-    // Bind a provider for the event queue, more info can be found
+    // STEP 5: Bind a provider for the event queue, more info can be found
     // in the sandbox/task-ms-example
     this.bind(TaskServiceBindings.TASK_PROVIDER).toProvider(SQSConnector);

-    // Bind a provider to write custom logic for node workers in a BPMN Engine
+    // STEP 6: Bind a provider to write custom logic for node workers in a BPMN Engine
     // in this case we are using camunda external tasks, which are configured
     // as service tasks.
 More info availabe in the sandbox/task-ms-example this.bind(TaskServiceBindings.CUSTOM_BPMN_RUNNER).toProvider(